-- Moving content.
+- Moving content (Move).

-- Detaching dependent content.
+- Detaching dependent content (Detach).

+- Cloning content (Clone).

-- Implementing indexing and automatic content conversion requests.
+- Implementing indexing (Index) and automatic content conversion requests (Convert).

 Moving content: Content can be moved between entities.
 The condition is that the content is independent, and the move is performed between the attributes of the same type.
 The original entity must be opened in the editing mode.
 The user must have the right to edit target entities, since target entities are implicitly opened in the editing mode when moving content.
 Content is actually moved when the original entity is stored.